-As a result of a higher guest occupancy due to borders re-opening, we have sought to reduce overall water consumption by shutting off some facilities on our properties.
-Other measures include applying water efficient appliances in washrooms, guest bathrooms and kitchens and only running dishwashers and laundry washers under full load to minimise water wastage.
+Other water saving initiatives include applying water efficient appliances in washrooms, guest bathrooms and kitchens and only running dishwashers and laundry washers under full load to minimise water wastage.

-At Sheraton Towers Singapore, a variety of methods have been introduced to reduce water usage, such as the provision of eco-friendly washer and dry cleaner laundry services to hotel guests.
-We have completed the installation of an ecoDigester System to convert up to 350 kg of food waste every 24 hours to recycled water for system back wash.
-The hotel is also working with the Public Utilities Board (PUB) to establish the Water Efficiency Management Plan to identify abnormal consumption of water and actions to improve water efficiency.
+At Sheraton Towers Singapore, a variety of methods have been introduced to reduce water usage, such as the provision of eco-friendly washer and dry cleaner laundry services to hotel guests and utilising of ecoDigester System, which converts up to 350 kg of food waste every 24 hours into recycled water for system back wash.
+Collaborating with Singapore's National Water Agency, the hotel is also establish the Water Efficiency Management Plan to identify abnormal consumption of water and actions to improve water efficiency.

-La Maison Arabe continues to take responsibility in regulating its water use in a sustainable manner.
-The hotel had recently replaced old laundry machines with newer ones which are less water-intensive.
+La Maison Arabe, Marrakech continues to take responsibility in regulating its water use in a sustainable manner.
 Watering the gardens is restricted to evenings and early mornings to reduce water loss through evaporation.
 Staff are required to perform daily checks on hotel rooms to ensure that there are no water leakages from bathroom fittings.
 Water pressure is also monitored to identify irregularities that may indicate a leak.